PGCE Secondary - Biology

 1 year full-time

-Please note that the course does NOT run to university terms.
+Please note that the course does not run to standard University terms.
+It is delivered full-time, starting in early September and continues over 10 months.

 At UCAS you can apply for this course by using the following code: C1X1

 Your interpersonal qualities and your potential to achieve professional skills relating to the Teachers' Standards will be considered when making an admissions decision.
 Candidates who meet the criteria, will be invited to an interview.
 The interview process will involve an individual interview with a pre-prepared presentation element and a series of tasks designed to illustrate your potential to meet the Teachers' Standards by the end of the course.

 Successful candidates will receive an offer conditional upon successful medical and criminal record checks.
 The latter is carried out by the Disclosure and Barring Service and full instructions on how to apply for a DBS Disclosure will be provided.

 If you have a criminal record of any kind, you may contact the School of Education DBS Manager, Caroline Emery, for further advice and information.
 All enquiries will be treated in confidence.

 We strongly encourage you to register for the DBS Update Service, which lets you take your certificate from one employer to another without having to apply for a new check.

 Please note, all DBS Enhanced Disclosures for our students must be processed by Durham University unless you have applied to the Update Service.

 |EU students||£23,500 per year|